dougdellolio/coinbasepro-csharp/README.md

 ###### Currencies ######
 - GetAllCurrenciesAsync() - gets a list of known currencies
+- GetCurrencyByIdAsync(currency) - list the currency for the specified id

 ###### Fills ######
 - GetAllFillsAsync(limit, numberOfPages) - gets a list of all recent fills (paged response)